onox/orka/docs/installation.md

 system-dependent API ([EGL][url-egl] or WGL) to use for fetching OpenGL function pointers.

-To disable assertions and avoid checking after each call to OpenGL whether an error flag was set and raise a corresponding exception, use the `release` mode:
+To disable assertions use the `release` mode:

 ```sh
 $ make MODE=release